 We love Grumpy Cat!
 How can anyone not love that adorable but sour-faced Tardar Sauce?
 While she was a major success online and especially in memes, her movie wasn’t as great.
 More than likely, some will still enjoy this movie, if not just to appreciate Grumpy Cat.

-Cats that don’t quite make the cut since they weren’t in the movie as much as they should but still have a memorable moment (or two).
+These movies feature cats but don’t quite make the cut for best cat movies since they weren’t in the movie as much as they should be but still have a memorable moment (or two).

 Lady and the Tramp (1955)